raiavincent/MLB-Analysis/README.md

 # Tech Stack

 This project makes use of Python, SQL, PowerBI, Pandas, and Bigquery.
-Data is gathered continuosuly on a Raspberry Pi 4.